carpentries-incubator/data-harvesting-for-agriculture/_episodes/02-WeatherData.md

 > command `conv_unit()` converts the column from one stated unit to another unit.
 > Another useful function in the package is `conv_unit_options` which gives the possible units for a specific kind of measure (e.g. length, area, weight, etc.).
 >
-> We have made simple functions for converting units within `conv_unit()`.
+> We have made simple functions for converting units using `conv_unit()` these are in `functions.R` and can be sourced within your code.
 For example, the function `mm_to_in()` can convert the daily precipitation from milimeters to inches.
 The following lines converts `prcp..mm.day.` to inches and creates a new column called `prec`.
 >
 >
 > ```r